BabakTaheri1/OLDF/Readme.md

 ## Using This in Your Work?

-If you find this code or our method helpful in your research, we'd really appreciate it if you cited our paper.
+If you find this code or our method helpful in your research, we'd appreciate it if you cited our paper.
 Thanks!

 ### Plain Text Citation